Kingsessing Recreation Center

 32,000 SF

 Kingsessing Recreation Center, one of Philadelphia’s oldest and largest rec centers, is undergoing a full renovation through the city’s Rebuild initiative.
 Originally opened in 1916 and designed by city architect Philip H. Johnson, the 32,000 SF Beaux-Arts building is being completely modernized by Clemens Construction.
-Interior upgrades include all-new mechanical, electrical, plumbing, and fire protection systems, as well as significant accessibility improvements such as new ramps, staircases, and a three-stop elevator.
-The lower level will feature restrooms, locker rooms, utility and storage areas, exercise rooms, and a dojo.
-On the ground floor, new spaces include a lounge, offices, conference room, arts and crafts room, and two large multi-purpose gymnasiums.
-The upper floor will house an auditorium and stage, game room, computer room, kitchen, and staff office.
+Interior upgrades include all-new mechanical, electrical, plumbing, and fire protection systems, as well as accessibility improvements such as new stairs, ramps, lifts, and a three-stop elevator.
+The lower-level features a large dojo, exercise rooms, locker rooms, restrooms, utility rooms and storage.
+The ground floor program includes the main lobby and lounge, offices, a conference room, arts and crafts room, restrooms, a basketball gymnasium, and a boxing gymnasium.
+The upper floor houses a large auditorium, stage, kitchen, multipurpose room, game room, computer lab, and offices.

 Exterior work across the 9.2-acre site will create welcoming, active outdoor spaces for the community.
-Improvements include new playground equipment, a multi-sport artificial turf field, upgraded site lighting, pedestrian pathways, picnic and seating areas, and a wall ball court.
-The existing tennis courts will be restriped for continued use.
-While not part of the renovation scope, the adjacent pool patio and basketball courts remain integral to the site’s recreational offerings.
-Together, the interior and exterior upgrades aim to preserve the historic character of Kingsessing Rec Center while transforming it into a fully accessible, inclusive, and modern hub for community life.
+Improvements include a multi-sport turf field, all new playground equipment, safety surfaces, pedestrian pathways, upgraded site lighting, seating areas, and thoughtful landscaping.
+While currently not part of the renovation scope, the adjacent pool, basketball courts, tennis courts, and library remain available and an integral part of the recreation center.
+Together, the interior and exterior upgrades aim to preserve the historic character of Kingsessing Rec Center while transforming it into a fully accessible, inclusive, and modern hub for community activity.